Do the Digit Insurance

 What deductions and exemptions are allowed in the new tax regime?

-Some common exemptions and deductions under the new tax regime are available such as standard deduction, home loan, PPF, EPF, NPS, Agniveer Corpus Fund, savings schemes, allowances, retirement, deduction under Section 80JJAA, and more.
+Some common exemptions and deductions under the new tax regime are available such as standard deduction, home loans, PPF, EPF, NPS, Agniveer Corpus Fund, savings schemes, allowances, retirement, deductions under Section 80JJAA, and more.

-The new tax regime is now the default tax regime and income tax slab under new tax regime for the fiscal year 2024-25 were revised.
-The standard deduction and NPS contribution for private sector employees has also been hiked.
+The new tax regime is now the default tax regime and the income tax slab under the new tax regime for the fiscal year 2025-26 was revised.

 Who will benefit from the new tax regime?